Mega Millions jackpot rises to $372 million for tonight's drawing

-No one has hit it big since September 24 when someone in Texas won the jackson.
+No one has hit it big since September 24 when someone in Texas won the jackpot.

 Tuesday's estimated jackpot of $372 million, with a cash value of $251.6 million, will be the 14th largest prize in the history of the game if someone wins.